BiomeFUN 2025

 Students and Early Career Scientists: €450

-Important if you are applying to a fellowship:
+Important to consider when applying for a fellowship:

 Abstract, CV and motivation letter are required for fellowship applicants.
 Please submit these in the corresponding section in the registration form.